-The following questions could be used to stimulate discussion in either a large-group inservice or individual teacher meeting.
-The list of questions is not exhaustive nor is it in any particular order.
+The following questions could be used to stimulate discussion in either a large-group in-service or individual teacher meeting.
+The list of questions is not exhaustive nor in any particular order.

 Following each question is a rationale for asking it.
-Choose several questions that are consistent with topics you want to bring up as part of your goals for the inservice or individual meeting.
+Choose several questions that are consistent with topics you want to bring up as part of your goals for the in-service or individual meeting.

-Presenting any of these questions may be easiest in a large group because the group at large will often discuss the answers teachers give.
-In an individual meeting, a teacher might think that you are asking a question to put him or her "on the spot" and thus feel threatened.
+Presenting any of these questions may be easiest in a large group because the group at large will often discuss the answers given by teachers.
+In an individual meeting, a teacher might think that you are asking a question to put him "on the spot" and thus feel threatened.
 As a result, you must rely on your knowledge of the teacher, the child, the situation, and your intuition as you proceed.